CraigJPerry/home-network/1.Bootstrap/README.md

-## Bootstrapping A Network ##

-Buildout of the network is in 2 stages:

-1. Install a *bootstrap* or *seed* host.
-This should use an automated installation method.
-I've chosen kickstart since i'm using Fedora.
-2. Various services are installed on the first node, such as a cobbler instance to allow network install of further virtual machines, phyiscal nodes and other OSs.

 ### Auto Installation Media via Kickstart ###

-I write a DVD ISO to a USB pendrive.
-You could burn a CD / DVD instead.

-Download a vanilla source ISO.
-I'm using Fedora 19 (either netinst CD or full DVD will work).
-The script should work with other versions of Fedora.
-It should even work with other Redhat derived distributions such as RHEL, Centos & Scientific, without any changes.
+This should work with recent versions of Fedora, RHEL & Centos.

+The ``inject-kickstart-to-iso.sh`` script captures the steps required to remaster an ISO (netinst CD or full DVD, it doesn't matter) with a kickstart file included and the boot menu updated to include a kickstart install as the default option.

     $ inject-kickstart-to-iso.sh -h
     usage: inject-kickstart-to-iso.sh [-h|--help] [-d|--dry-run] [-t|--tempdir dir] <distro-image.iso> <kickstart.ks>

-The ``--dry-run`` option prints out the commands instead of running them.
-The ``--tempdir`` sets the working directory, you can need almost 10GB of space in the case of using a DVD.
+* ``--dry-run`` prints out the commands instead of running them
+* ``--tempdir`` sets the working directory.
+Remastering DVD ISOs can take over 9Gb of disk space.

+An example run:

     $ inject-kickstart-to-iso.sh Fedora-19-x86_64-DVD.iso d1.ks
     ... <output snipped> ...
     Finished: /var/tmp/inject-kickstart-to-iso.21167.workdir/Fedora-19-x86_64-DVD.patched.iso

-You can either burn this image to a DVD or just copy it to a pen drive.
+You can either burn this image to a DVD or just copy it to a pen drive:

+    $ dd if=Fedora-19-x86_64-DVD.patched.iso of=/dev/usbkey

+As noted above, Fedora netinst CD or even RHEL / Centos images should work here too.

 ### Alternative Installations ###